aleixbaldich/local-port-scanner/README.md

 ﻿# Local Port Scanner

-Local Port Scanner is a simple Java command-line tool that checks which ports are open on `localhost`.
+Local Port Scanner is a simple Java command-line tool that checks which ports are open on a host entered by the user.

 This project is intended as a beginner-friendly networking and cybersecurity exercise.
 It focuses on learning how sockets, ports, and local services work in a safe lab environment.

 ## Features

-- Scans `localhost`
+- Asks the user which host to scan
 - Checks ports from `1` to `1024`
 - Prints only open ports
 - Uses a connection timeout to avoid waiting too long on closed ports